bburns/LanguageModels/docs/report/Report.md

 parameter individually in turn - such a search may get stuck in a local optimum, but a more complete search would have been prohibitively expensive.

-The initial parameters chosen led to a validation accuracy of 14.0%
+The initial parameters chosen led to a test accuracy of 14.0%

 ~~~
 NEPOCHS       = 1 <-------------- and 10 epochs?